MariaRiosNavarro/bank-app/README.md

 export default App;
 ```

-However, in this repository I have done it in the root (main.js) because in the App are my Router routes.
+However, in this repository I have done it in the root (main.js) because in the App are my Router with the routes.

 ```jsx
 import React from "react";